 - If the differential bearings have been removed, use a suitable press to install them. - 3.
 Install pinion rear bearing cone on the pinion shaft.
 Install spacer with shims on the shaft.
 Place the bearing retainer on the pinion shaft, and install the front bearing cone.
 Lubricate both bearings with differential oil. - 4.
 Place brake drum and pulley on pinion shaft spline.
-Assemble washer and shaft nut and tighten to 100 ft. lb. torque.
+Apply Permatex to base of washer nut.
+Tighten washer nut on pinion shaft to 100 ft. lb. torque.
+Stake nut in two places.